Denver1683/iFood/README.md

 ---

 ## 📄 License
-This project is **for educational purposes only**.
+This project is **for educational purposes and my personal portfolio only**.
 Unauthorized redistribution or commercial use is strictly prohibited.

 🚀 **Happy Coding!**